brucontrol/docs/docs/application/data-views.md

 ### View Type

+The default view type for new data views is `timeSeries`.
 Choose how the data is laid out:

 | View Type | Description |
 |-----------|-------------|